Collection Development Policy

 - Electronic: The Electronic Theses and Dissertations (ETDs) project at Montana State

-University is a collaborative effort between the Division of Graduate Education (DGE),
+University is a collaborative effort between the Graduate School, MSU Libraries, graduate

-All theses/dissertations are submitted to the DGE office electronically, known as an ETD.
-The DGE does not require a bound paper copy of your thesis or dissertation.
+All theses/dissertations are submitted to the Graduate School office electronically.
+The Graduate School does not require a bound paper copy of your thesis or dissertation.
 Please check with your department for their requirements or suggestions for a bound copy.

-ETDs are published on the MSU Library's Website.
-Students may chose to have their ETD freely available worldwide or hold their work for a period of up to one year.
+ETDs are published in ScholarWorks, our Institutional Repository.
+Students may chose to have their ETD freely available worldwide or hold access to their work for a period of up to one year.
 After one year, all ETDs will be available online to the general public.

 Materials are considered oversize if their dimensions are greater than fits on shelving for other items in the same format.
 These items are housed on shelving with other oversized items to make maximum use of space.